 Delhi Airport Metro Express

-For travel to Delhi airport, there's a special Airport Metro Express line that covers the distance from New Delhi to the airport in under 20 minutes (as opposed to the usual hour or more travel time).
-It's also possible to check your baggage in before you board the train, if you're flying with one of the full service airlines (Jet Airways, Air India, and Vistara).
+For travel to and from Delhi airport, there's a special Airport Metro Express Line that covers the distance between New Delhi and the airport in under 20 minutes (as opposed to the usual hour or more travel time).
+It's also possible to check your baggage in before you board the train if you're flying with one of the full-service airlines (Jet Airways, Air India, and Vistara).

 Find out more about the Delhi Airport Metro Express line.